Edinburgh Outdoors

 Episodes

-Gracemount Community Walled Garden is in the south of Edinburgh and is run by the excellent team from Transition Edinburgh South for and by the local community.
+Gracemount Walled Garden is in the south of Edinburgh and is run by the excellent team from Transition Edinburgh South for and by the local community.

 There's so much going on there, including: events, school programmes, volunteering, free Friday lunches and tons of veg.
 The team is unfailingly positive and an inspiration in how to work with a community and create a space that is open to all.
 I went along to chat to them and find out more about the garden, its role and how people can support the great things Transition Edinburgh South is doing.